vdplasthijs/eavesdropping/README.md

 - All packages are stated in `py37.yml` (use anaconda to create a new environment from this file)
 - `Train or load a single network.ipynb` is an example notebook of how to train RNNs on 1 or multiple tasks.
-- `Figure generation notebook` creates all figures of the paper
+- `Figure generation notebook.ipynb` creates all figures of the paper

 Please note: because all networks are saved, the repository is quite large.
 Alternatively, you can download everything except the `models[..]/` folders to exclude pre-trained networks.